extemporelang/extemporelang.github.io/_docs/guides/audio-file-io.md

 `audiofile_c` takes three arguments:

 -   the name of the wav file to load
 -   the offset into the file to start from (`0` for the start of the file)
 -   the number of samples to read (`0` for the whole file)

-=audiofile<sub>c</sub>= returns a closure (which is bound to `audiofile`) which will, when called, return successive samples from the audio file in such a way that `audiofile` can be called once per output sample and will play through the audio file at normal speed.
+`audiofile_c` returns a closure (which is bound to `audiofile`) which will, when called, return successive samples from the audio file in such a way that `audiofile` can be called once per output sample and will play through the audio file at normal speed.
 When `dsp` is compiled, the log view also prints some info about the file[^2]:

 ~~~~ sourceCode
 file name:     /Users/ben/Desktop/xtm-assets/peg.wav